davidmcdeavitt/reduxLearning/cardGame/flahcards/README.md

 export default StackList;
 ```
 What we are doing is we are importing that JSON file and using the map function to, in effect, cycle through it.
 This will create a loop that captures the title as you can see from the h4 tag.
+You also must use a key value to identify the uniqure objects from the list.

 Step 6: We now need to make changes to App.js in order to import the StackList:
 ```